Rick Middleton: Playing career

+Middleton made a small comeback playing one season in Switzerland in 1988-89 for EHC Bulach scoring 11 goals and 14 assists in 25 games, however he would then officially retire from the sport at the end of the season.

 Middleton scored 25 shorthanded goals for Boston—a Bruins' team record that was surpassed by Brad Marchand in 2018–19.
 Middleton had held the club record for more than 30 years since overtaking Derek Sanderson's record of 24.

 Middleton also starred in international play, being named to play for Team Canada in the Canada Cup in 1981 and 1984.
 Teamed on the top line with Wayne Gretzky and Michel Goulet in the 1984 series, he scored four goals and four assists in seven games.
 Further, Middleton played in the NHL All-Star Game in 1981, 1982 and 1984.

-At the time of his retirement following the 1987-88 season, Middleton ranked third on the Boston Bruins' all-time regular-season scoring list (trailing only Johnny Bucyk and Phil Esposito) with 402 goals and 496 assists for 898 points--10 more than Bobby Orr accumulated.
-As of the end of the 2020-21 season, Middleton was in fifth spot, having been overtaken on the list by both Raymond Bourque and Patrice Bergeron.
+At the time of his retirement following the 1987–88 season, Middleton ranked third on the Boston Bruins' all-time regular-season scoring list (trailing only Johnny Bucyk and Phil Esposito) with 402 goals and 496 assists for 898 points—10 more than Bobby Orr accumulated.
+As of the end of the 2020–21 season, Middleton was in fifth spot, having been overtaken on the list by both Raymond Bourque and Patrice Bergeron.

 Middleton's 100 playoff points for Boston puts him in a sixth-place tie with Bucyk on the club's all-time list.

-On November 29, 2018 the Boston Bruins retired Middleton's #16 before a game against the New York Islanders at TD Garden.
+On November 29, 2018, the Boston Bruins retired Middleton's #16 before a game against the New York Islanders at TD Garden.

+Coaching career

+In 2001 Paul Edwards, informed Middleton that the US Paralympic Sled Hockey team was looking for a new coach after their other coach quit.
+Edwards then asked Middleton if he knew what sled hockey was.
+Middleton told him that he had even though he had never seen it played, and in June 2001 he was officially named head coach.
+Serving as a head coach of the United States 2002 Paralympic Sled Hockey team, Middleton would end up taking a team that were considerable underdogs (they had only one game in their entire history up to that point) to great heights.
+The team would go 5-0 in the preliminary round, then leading the team to their first ever gold medal with a 4-3 victory over Norway.
+This made them the first American team to win gold in the Paralympic Games.
+The team would later be inducted into both the U.S. Olympic & Paralympic Hall of Fame in 2022 and the USA hockey hall of fame in 2024.